 Lake Titicaca is located on the border between Peru and Bolivia in the Andes Mountains.
 It is a very unique and gorgeous place compared to the rest of the South American countries because it is the highest lake in the whole world that boats can navigate.
 You will end up at 12,500 feet (3,810 meters) high and enjoy an experience of a lifetime.
 To tour lago Titicaca is a magical trip back in time to visit the highest lake in the world.

-The Journey to the Lake Titicaca
+The Journey and touring Lake Titicaca In the Andes Mountains

-Getting to Lake Titicaca
+How to Get to Lake Titicaca

 If you fly in, then your destination should be Juliaca which is 30 miles away from Puno.
 From there, you can get a taxi or a bus to reach Puno.